 Assistant Director of Graduate Studies (ADGS): Stephen J. Davis

-Core Faculty Teaching Group in Ancient Christianity: Harold Attridge (Divinity), Christopher Beeley (Divinity), Jimmy Daccache, Stephen J. Davis, Maria Doerfler, Felicity Harley-McGowan (Divinity/Art History), Noel Lenski (Classics and History), Andrew McGowan (Divinity)
+Core Faculty Teaching Group in Ancient Christianity: Harold Attridge (Divinity/New Testament), Christopher Beeley (Divinity/Early Christian Theology), Stephen J. Davis, Maria Doerfler, Felicity Harley-McGowan (Divinity/History of Art), Noel Lenski (Classics and History), Andrew McGowan (Divinity)

-Cognate Area Faculty: Michal Beth Dinkler (Divinity/New Testament), Steven Fraade (Ancient Judaism), Christine Hayes (Ancient Judaism), Yii-Jan Lin (Divinity/New Testament), Vasileios Marinis (Divinity, History of Art), Dale Martin (New Testament), Robert Nelson (History of Art), Bryan Spinks (Divinity/Liturgics), Gregory S. Sterling (Divinity/New Testament)
+Cognate Area Faculty: Gerhard Böwering (Islamic Studies), Jimmy Daccache (Northwest Semitics), Michal Beth Dinkler (Divinity/New Testament), Steven Fraade (Ancient Judaism), Frank Griffel (Islamic Studies), Christine Hayes (Ancient Judaism), Yii-Jan Lin (Divinity/New Testament), Vasileios Marinis (Divinity, Art and Architecture), Robert Nelson (History of Art), Bryan Spinks (Divinity/Liturgics), Gregory S. Sterling (Divinity/New Testament), Travis Zadeh (Islamic Studies)

 Information on the Ph.D. in Ancient Christianity

 Yale is especially rich in resources for the study of Ancient Christianity.
 Students benefit from